It’s the last week of the Premier League season with the championship and relegation places still up for grabs.

 What do I need to watch the Premier League in 4K HDR?

-The main, and most obvious component is having a 4K HDR compatible TV.
+The most obvious component is having a 4K HDR compatible TV.
 4K HDR TVs are the norm now rather than the outlier, though not all 4K TVs are made equal.
 For the best performance you’ll need to shop further up price range.